 Faulty Resistor:

 In this case, if you are testing a resistor at the lowest range of the meter.
-And it shows a Zero reading which means that the resistor is a short circuit, or it is a faulty resistor.
+It shows a Zero reading, which means that the resistor is a short circuit, or it is a faulty resistor.

 Similarly, if you have set the knob to the highest range and it is showing One or OL.
 It means that the resistor is an open circuit, or it is a faulty resistor.